Overview of Kubernetes

 - Full Stack Developers

 - Working with Docker and be comfortable using it at the command line

 The source files used in this course are available here:

 August 27th, 2019 - Complete update of this course using the latest Kubernetes version and topics

 Once you've decided on Kubernetes, you have a variety of methods for deploying Kubernetes.
-This course focuses on core Kubernetes concepts but because it is only natural to ask how to get started using Kubernetes, this short lesson discusses some of your options for deploying Kubernetes.
+This course focuses on the core concepts.
+But because it is only natural to ask how to get started using Kubernetes, this short lesson discusses some of your options for deploying Kubernetes.

-Single-node Kubernetes clusters are also useful within continuous integration pipelines.
-In this use case, you want to create ephemeral clusters that start quickly and are in a pristine state for testing applications in Kubernetes each time you check in your code.
-Kubernetes-in-Docker, abbreviated KND or kind, is made specifically for this use case.
+Single-node clusters are also useful within continuous integration pipelines.
+In this use case, you want to create ephemeral clusters that start quickly and are in a pristine state for testing applications in Kubernetes each time you check a new code.
+Kubernetes in Docker, abbreviated K-in-D or kind is made specifically for this use case.

-Some other questions that are not quite as important are, "Do you want the cluster on-prem, in the cloud, or both?"
-Because Kubernetes provides users with an abstraction of a cluster of resources, the underlying nodes can be running in different platforms.
-Kubernetes itself is at the core of open source hybrid clouds or cloud running on-prem and in the cloud.
+Some other questions that are not important are, "Do you want the cluster on-prem, in the cloud, or both?"
+Because Kubernetes provides users with an abstraction of cluster of resources to the underlining nodes that can be running in different platforms.
+Kubernetes itself is at the core of open source hybrid clouds.
 Even cloud vendor Kubernetes solutions allow using on-prem compute.
-For example, GKE on-prem lets you run GKE on-premise.
-EKS allows you to add on prem nodes to the cluster, and Azure Stack allows you to run AKS on-prem.
+For example, GKE on-prem lets you run GKE on-premise, EKS allows you to add an on-premise nodes to the cluster, and Azure Stack allows you to run AKS on-prem.

-The next lesson will cover the basics of Kubernetes Architecture.
-Continue on when you're ready.
+In the next lesson, we're going to be covering the Basics of Kubernetes Architecture.
+Continue on when you are ready.